A Memorial Tribute for Brian James Bartsch

 Brian's body is buried at Pioneer Memorial Cemetery, 4704 County Road P37, Blair, Nebraska 68008.

 But that is not the place where Brian now resides.
 "By faith, Abraham" ... "lived as an alien in the land of promise, as in a foreign land, dwelling in tents with Isaac and Jacob, fellow heirs of the same promise; for he was looking for the city which has foundations, whose architect and builder is God" (Heb.
 11:8, 9-10).
+I believe this city is the place that, for two millennia now, Jesus has been preparing for His followers (John 14:1-6).

 Predeceased and Survivors